-Why Fans Are Speculating About Halsey & Yungblud 6 Months After Split
+Why Halsey and Yungblud's Social Media Posts Are Raising Eyebrows

 "My first crack at making a Sunday dinner #YorkshireCertified," the 25-year-old singer wrote alongside the image, noting that "supplies were limited."

 The meal consisted of many traditional elements, including Yorkshire pudding and Banoffee pie.

-"All that's left of the banoffee pie I made and devoured," she wrote alongside an image of the dessert.

 It looks like the meal got the stamp of approval from her ex Yungblud, too.
-The 22-year-old artist, who was born in Yorkshire, re-shared Halsey's post and wrote, "Can confirm" along with a checkmark and heart emoji.
+The 22-year-old artist, who was born in Yorkshire, re-shared Halsey's post and wrote "can confirm" along with a checkmark and heart emoji.

 After seeing the posts, many fans took to social media to react.
 For instance, one follower wondered if the two actually had dinner together.